tomaszzozo/mtg-card-finder/README.md

 ## Introduction

-This project's aim is to provide a website for my friends to check Magic the Gathering cards abilities and effects translated and explained in polish by myself.
+This project's aim is to provide a website for my friends to check Magic the Gathering cards abilities and effects translated and explained in polish.
+I translate all the cards myself, because they contain very specific wording that automatic translators could potentially not pick up.

 ## Test data

-You can input one of the abilities to search for their translation:
+You can input one of these abilities to search for their translation:

 - scry
 - bushido